mareszhar/issue-demo-idbinwisr/README.md

 ## Key Files of Interest

-- `app.vue`: Calls the test API endpoint and logs IDs generated client-side.
+- [app.vue](/app.vue): Calls the test API endpoint and logs IDs generated client-side.
-- `server/api/createId.ts`: Attempts to generate IDs using both `uuid` and `@instantdb/admin` on the server.
+- [server/api/createId.ts](/server/api/createId.ts): Attempts to generate IDs using both `uuid` and `@instantdb/admin` on the server.

 ## The Issue